Erkaman/erkaman.github.io/src/cuda_rle.md

 Also, in order to assign a thread to every element, I am using yet another nice utility function from Hemi:
 `hemi::grid_stride_range`.
-This function implements a grid-stride loop in your Kernel, which is much more flexible than the traditional approaches.
+This function implements a grid-stride loop in your kernel, which is much more flexible than the traditional approaches.
 You can read more about this [here](https://devblogs.nvidia.com/parallelforall/cuda-pro-tip-write-flexible-kernels-grid-stride-loops/).

-So that is how the construct `backwardMask`.
+So that is how we construct `backwardMask`.
 In the next step, we run an inclusive prefix sum(also called scan) on `backwardMask`, and we will call this prefix sum `scannedBackwardMask`.
 The result of the scan is the below